justwriteclick/docslikecode/_learn/02-jekyll-ruby-gh-pages.md

   caption: "Screenshot using Minimal Mistakes theme"
 ---

+Jekyll is a Static Site Generator that typically accepts [Markdown](http://commonmark.org/help/) for authoring.
+[Jekyll](https://jekyllrb.com/) has its own documentation site and a [Quickstart](https://jekyllrb.com/docs/).
 To prepare your environment to build Jekyll sites locally, follow the instructions for either Windows or MacOS.

 ## Set up Ruby and Jekyll on Windows with Docker